open-sdg/open-sdg/docs/automation/triggered-site-builds.md

 1. Click on `deploy-to-staging.yml`.
 1. Click the pencil to edit the file.
 1. Make changes to the file by following the instructions in the notes.
+1. Towards the right, click "Start commit"
-1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
+1. Select "Create a new branch for this commit and start a pull request."
-1. Beneath this, click "Propose file changes".
+1. Beneath this, click "Propose changes".
 1. Click on the green "Create pull request" button.
 1. Wait a moment to see the message that says "Test PRs / test (pull_request) - in progress"
 1. Wait until you see "All checks have passed".
 This takes about 5 minutes.